killphi/vim-legend/README.md

 In spy jargon, a "legend" is the cover story constructed by and agency for its operatives.
 A legend is also that list on a map that explains all the symbols.

-You can look up the historically significant discussion [here on Github](/killphi/vim-legend/issues/1).